-Any continuing student who does not intend to register for degree work or approved field education during means that a student who wishes to return to school will be required to apply for re-admission.
+Request for a Leave of Absence form is available online or by request to the Assistant Dean and Registrar.
+Failure to either register or request a leave of absence each semester may result in termination which means that a student who wishes to return to school will be required to apply for readmission.
 Requests for leave received after General Registration will incur the Late Registration fee.